Crisnm/Digital_Parenting/README.md

-# Digital_Parenting
+Welcome to the Digital Parenting Repository!
+This repository is for parents, relatives, educators, and anyone committed to keeping kids safe online.
+It provides practical methodologies, guides, tools, news, and resources to help you understand cyber threats and take proactive action before they impact your children.

+What is Digital Parenting?
-Digital parenting means supporting your children to thrive in the digital world and beyond.
-I’m developing some initiatives focused on helping them be prepared to deal with the evolve cyber threats.
+Digital parenting means empowering children to navigate the digital world safely and responsibly.
+Here, you'll find initiatives designed to prepare families for evolving cyber threats.

+Repository Structure
+This repository covers all aspects of online safety, from fundamental concepts to advanced threat detection techniques, including AI-powered strategies.

-# Protege Kids Brasil
+Protege Kids Brasil
-My cybersecurity education project focuses on digital education for Brazilian families to ensure the online safety of children and teenagers.
+My cybersecurity education project focused on equipping Brazilian families with the knowledge to protect children and teens online.

-# Downloadable Resources
+Downloadable Resources
-Practical resources to help parents navigate their own real-world scenarios.
-Available in English, French and Portuguese.
+Practical materials to help parents address real-world digital safety challenges.
+Available in English, French, and Portuguese.

-# Cyber ​​Safety for Parents
+Cyber Safety for Parents
-I created this free online course to provide strategies and techniques that can help you with your parenting challenges in the online world.
-We go through a series of step-by-step videos to support your efforts in raising a health, safe and smart kid.
+A free online course providing step-by-step strategies to help parents navigate digital challenges and raise safe, smart, and resilient kids.

-# Newsletter
+Newsletter
-I'm launching a digital parenting newsletter to help families navigate the online world with confidence.
-Each edition will bring threat news and expert insights to support your child's online safety and well-being.
+Stay informed with expert insights and the latest cyber threat updates to support your child’s online well-being.

+Reading & References
+A curated collection of books, research papers, blogs, newsletters, and conference talks to deepen your understanding of digital parenting.

+How to Use This Repository
+🔹 Learn – Start with Digital Parenting Fundamentals.
+🔹 Research – Use the News section to track real-world threats.
+🔹 Implement – Follow the guides for hands-on strategies with your kids.
+🔹 Contribute – Have insights or techniques to share?
+Feel free to contribute!

+Stay Updated
+Cyber threats evolve daily.
+Follow this repository to stay informed and protect the next generation.